dotnet/docs/docs/csharp/language-reference/compiler-options/output.md

 ### winmdobj

-If you use the **winmdobj** compiler option, the compiler creates an intermediate .winmdobj file that you can convert to a Windows Runtime binary (*.winmd*) file.
+If you use the **winmdobj** compiler option, the compiler creates an intermediate *.winmdobj* file that you can convert to a Windows Runtime binary (*.winmd*) file.
 The *.winmd* file can then be consumed by JavaScript and C++ programs, in addition to managed language programs.

 The **winmdobj** setting signals to the compiler that an intermediate module is required.
-In response, Visual Studio compiles the C# class library as a *.winmdobj* file.
-The .winmdobj file can then be fed through the <xref:Microsoft.Build.Tasks.WinMDExp> export tool to produce a Windows metadata (*.winmd*) file.
+The *.winmdobj* file can then be fed through the <xref:Microsoft.Build.Tasks.WinMDExp> export tool to produce a Windows metadata (*.winmd*) file.
 The *.winmd* file contains both the code from the original library and the WinMD metadata that is used by JavaScript or C++ and by the Windows Runtime.
-The output of a file that’s compiled by using the **winmdobj** compiler option is used only as input for the WimMDExp export tool; the *.winmdobj* file itself isn’t referenced directly.
+The output of a file that’s compiled by using the **winmdobj** compiler option is used only as input for the WimMDExp export tool.
+The *.winmdobj* file itself isn’t referenced directly.
 Unless you use the **OutputAssembly** option, the output file name takes the name of the first input file.
 A [Main](../../programming-guide/main-and-command-args/index.md) method isn’t required.

 ### appcontainerexe